Back To Search Results

 • Ureteroscopy may be indicated

-• Retrograde catheter could be retained and intermittently injected with diluted contrast to aid in stone visualization and targeting during ESWL
+• The retrograde catheter can be retained and intermittently injected with diluted contrast to aid in stone visualization and targeting during ESWL.

 • Retrograde catheters can be inserted in the operating room immediately before ESWL therapy for radiolucent stones.
 Periodic injection of small amounts of diluted contrast can aid in visualizing radiolucent stones, facilitating ESWL, especially for uric acid calculi.